-- (1) The CEO must publish the following information on the local government's official website, unless it would be contrary to subsection (2) to do so - (h) notice papers and agenda relating to council or committee meetings and reports and other documents that have been - - (i) tabled at a council or committee meeting; - (2) The CEO must not publish information referred to in subsection (1)(f) or (h) if the meeting or that part of the meeting to which the information refers was closed to members of the public.
+- (1) The CEO must publish the following information on the local government's official website, unless it would be contrary to subsection (2) to do so - (h) notice papers and agenda relating to council or committee meetings and reports and other documents that have been - (i) tabled at a council or committee meeting; or - (ii) produced by the local government or a committee for a presentation at a council or committee meeting and which have been presented at the meeting. - (2) The CEO must not publish information referred to in subsection (1)(f) or (h) if the meeting or that part of the meeting to which the information refers was closed to members of the public. - (3) Subsection (2) does not apply to information - (a) that is a record of decisions made at a council or committee meeting; or - (b) of a kind prescribed as being information that can be published despite subsection (2).